Written by Aisling Hughes on August 14, 2019

-There are several large, well-established CAE software providers on the market?
+There are several large, well-established CAE software providers on the market.
 What was the driver behind creating SimScale?

 David: In the end, it all comes down to building better products, faster and more cost-efficiently.
 Better in the sense that you have more detailed insights into what you are developing and more control over the product development process.

-And cost-efficiently because, in the early stages you have a lower risk of missing deadlines, you can stick to the plan, and save on material, manufacturing, and physical prototypes.
-These three points hold true for simulation in general, no matter if you are using on-premise simulation solutions or a cloud-based solution like SimScale, this is the ultimate value simulation delivers.
+And cost-efficiently because, in the early stages, you have a lower risk of missing deadlines, you can stick to the plan, and save on material, manufacturing, and physical prototypes.
+These three points hold true for simulation in general, no matter if you are using on-premises simulation solutions or a cloud-based solution like SimScale, this is the ultimate value simulation delivers.

 Why do you think sharing simulation projects and providing free access to simulation is important?

-How does success look like for SimScale?
+What does success look like for SimScale?

 David: Each time we can contribute to a company being able to ship a better product and as a result have more satisfied customers, we’ve done a good job.
 This is our purpose: helping engineers to develop the best product they possibly can.

 His expertise includes CFD, Numerical Analysis, Software Development and Applied Mathematics, developed both through his studies and work experience (FZG – TU München, MAN Diesel & Turbo, FluiDyna GmbH,).
 David also has an Honors Degree in Technology Management from the Center for Digital Technology and Management (CDTM).
-David graduated from the Bavarian Elite Academy (Bayerische EliteAkademie), together with 3 other SimScale founders—Vincenz Dölle, Johannes Probst, and Alexander Fischer.
+David graduated from the Bavarian Elite Academy (Bayerische EliteAkademie) alongside three other SimScale founders—Vincenz Dölle, Johannes Probst, and Alexander Fischer.